 Amazing!
-If you're eager to represent Victorian students and advocate for their needs, we encourage you to nominate for Executive - regardless of your background, gender, access requirements, where you live, or where you go to school!
+If you're eager to represent Victorian students and advocate for their needs, we encourage you to nominate for the Executive Committee - we welcome all backgrounds, gender identities, access requirements, places you live, and places you go to school (as long as it's in Victoria)!